mikeizbicki/cmc-csci143/week_04/README.md

 1. TA update

-1. I would normally do a quiz at this point... but there'll be a baby any day now
+1. I would normally do a quiz at this point... but we'll do a "take home exercise" instead

+    1. tentative due date: Wednesday 16 Feb

 ## Lecture